fxamacker/cbor/README.md

 ## System Requirements

 * Go 1.12 (or newer)
-* Tested and fuzzed on linux_amd64, but it should work on other little-endian platforms.
+* amd64, arm64, ppc64le and s390x.
+Other architectures may also work but they are not tested as frequently.

 ## Versions and API Changes
 This project uses [Semantic Versioning](https://semver.org), so the API is always backwards compatible unless the major version number changes.
+Newly added API documented as "subject to change" are excluded from this rule.

 ## API
 The API is the same as `encoding/json` when possible.